 The Police, Crime, Sentencing and Courts Act 2022

-The Police, Crime, Sentencing and Courts Act 2022 will bring about changes to the use of police bail.
-These changes are in force from the 28th October 2022 and will apply to suspects detained on or after this date.
+The Police, Crime, Sentencing and Courts Act 2022 brought about changes to the use of police bail.
+These changes came into force on the 28th October 2022 and apply to suspects detained on or after this date.

 The key changes are as follows:

-This means that each case will be decided by the Custody Officer on its own merits without any presumption for or against bail.
+This means that each case is decided by the Custody Officer on its own merits without any presumption for or against bail.
 If bail is granted, the Custody Officer can impose conditions.
-The onus will be on the on police to show conditions are necessary.
+The onus is on the police to show conditions are necessary.

-The Custody Officer will need to seek and consider, if practical to do so, the views of the alleged victim (if any) before imposing conditions that may have an impact on the alleged victim.
+The Custody Officer needs to seek and consider, if practical to do so, the views of the alleged victim (if any) before imposing conditions that may have an impact on the alleged victim.
 This will also be a consideration if the suspect or police are applying to vary conditions.

-Time limit for suspects being released on pre-charge bail is extended
+Time limit for suspects being released on pre-charge bail was extended

 The initial time limit for suspects being released on pre-charge bail has been extended from 28 days to 3 months.
 There are now two further extensions available.
 Approval from an Inspector or above will be needed for an extension from 3 to 6 months and approval from Superintendent or above for any extension from 6 to 9 months.
 If the police require more than 9 months an application must be made to the Magistrates’ Court for Judicial approval.